buildingsareheavy/buildingsareheavy.com/src/pages/urban-obstructions/index.md

 title: Urban Obstructions
 date: "2018-09-29"

-subtitle: "Obstructed views of Mexico City with emphases of yellows of oranges."
+subtitle: Obstructed views of Mexico City with emphases of yellows of oranges.
 published: true
 featImage: "./cover.jpg"
 ---

 It has been almost a year since I have posted something formally on my blog.
 I have been taking photos regularly but have not had the desire to sit down and edit; mostly from hesitation when I moved back to Denver and immediately had a solo show at OKHI.
 That was a year and a half ago, and this is now, and now I’m back in Denver.